vincenttu/tplinkusa-outdoor/source/how_to/cpe_onboarding.rst

 How to set up a CPE
 ===================

 The TP-Link Pharos CPEs are the outdoor wireless access points designed for long range point to point communications.
+Here're definitions of the product related terms:

 **Pharos**
 	Is the name of the product line for long range wireless bridge.